shabaz123/antenna-analyzer/README.md

 # Enclosure
 You could 3D-print an enclosure if desired.
 A wood enclosure is another possibility.

+Use the front panel PCB, and the end panel PCB, as guides to create the enclosure, and confirm they will fit.

 <img width="100%" align="left" src="images/box-glue1.jpg">

 <img width="100%" align="left" src="images/box-glue2.jpg">